-DirectX is used by applications to create and manage their animations, multimedia effects, and images.
+DirectX is used by applications to create and manage animations, multimedia effects, and images.
 It is the Application Programming Interface (API) which makes sure everything is as smooth as butter in your Windows environment.
 It works with the help of binary runtime libraries that come with DirectX’s Software Development Kit (SDK).

 If you are not from a computer background then these terminologies might be difficult for you to understand.
-In short, DirectX is the bundle of instructions that makes sure that you get seamless and interactive user experience.
+In short, DirectX is the bundle of instructions that makes sure that you get a seamless and interactive user experience.

 DirectX installation failed